View Document

 Plan Creation and Change Rules

 (43) Changes to and creation of program plans are normally undertaken for curriculum reasons rather than administrative reasons.
 Exceptions may be made when curriculum management systems do not provide an alternative mechanism for tracking student cohorts or facilitating student administration processes.
-Consult Course and Program Administration for more information.
+Consult Academic Governance for more information.

 (44) Colleges are responsible for confirming if a plan change will trigger provider default under ESOS regulations.